robertoash/toca_dbt/toca_dbt/models/docs/descriptions.md

 {% docs d7_retention_rate %}
 Ratio of users who installed the app on the day of installation to those of them that returned within the next 7 days.
 {% enddocs %}

+## First purchase product table

+{% docs first_purchase_date %}
+Date of the first purchase.
+{% enddocs %}

+{% docs total_first_time_purchases %}
+Number of first-time purchases for a given first purchase date regardless of product.
+{% enddocs %}

+{% docs product_first_time_purchases %}
+Number of first-time purchases of the product for a given first purchase date.
+{% enddocs %}